 FMH order of business

-To the extent that the General Secretariat or the SIME have been granted permission to process their personal data on individuals for specific purposes, the General Secretariat or the SIME handle their personal data within the parameters and on the basis of such permission provided they are subject to no other legal basis and that no other such legal basis is required.
-Any consent that has been granted may be revoked at any time but with no impact on data already processed.
+Provided that you have given the General Secretariat or the SIME consent to process your personal data for specific purposes, the General Secretariat or the SIME process your personal data within the framework of and on the basis of such consent, unless it has different legal basis and is required.
+A granted consent can be revoked at any time, but this has no effect on already processed data.

 Disclosure of personal data

-The General Secretariat and the SIME may disclose personal data to third parties, in particular for the purposes of research, planning and statistics, if the personal data is not used for purposes related to individuals and the results are published in such a way that they cannot be attributed to the affected individuals (cf Art.
-13. 2 (e) DPA; Art.
-12a Para.
+The General Secretariat and the SIME may disclose personal data to third parties, in particular for the purposes of research, planning and statistics, if the personal data is not used for purposes related to specific persons and the results are published in such a manner that the data subjects may not be identified (cf. Article 13 para.
+2 lit. e DPA; Article 12a para.
 3 FMH Statutes).
 Stricter data privacy regulations, in particular in cases where the FMH or the SIME is entrusted by the federal government with public duties, as well as data locks, are complied with at all times.
 Under all circumstances, data is disclosed where legally stipulated or regarded as essential in order to perform a legal task (e.g. as part of criminal proceedings).

 The disclosure of personal data (e.g. individual addresses or address lists of members or non-members) is only permitted subject to specific conditions.
 In particular, such disclosure requires a written data protection agreement which governs at least the purpose, responsibilities and terms and conditions relating to data privacy and information security.